 Six coal miners die in Quetta

-QUETTA: Six labourers died, two others were rescued from a coal mine that caved in on Thursday in Ormara, ARY News reported.
+QUETTA: Six labourers died, two others were rescued from a coal mine that caved in on Thursday in Quetta , ARY News reported.

-According to details, the incident took place on Thursday morning in Ormara where the coal mine caved in, trapping eight labourers.
+According to details, the incident took place on Thursday morning in Marwarah where the coal mine caved in, trapping eight labourers.

 Getting the information the Provincial Disaster Management Authority (PDMA) KP and other rescue departments reached the spot and carried out relief and rescue operations.